T-Kozhukhov/CCCp/README.md

 The code uses the main thread (that which executes the main() function) to manage the other threads, and then having an arbitrary number of compute threads which perform the workloads.

 ## TODO for Tim
-- Fix memory leaks in the program, and ending segfault - perhaps via a killPointers() function similar to the person class?
+- Fix errors and clean up code ready for deployment
 - Edit CMakeLists to allow user to input number of cores
 - Write the usage guide in readme
 - Write the main changes in readme